 Call for Papers

-The 13th IEEE Workshop on Silicon Errors in Logic – System Effects
+The 15th IEEE Workshop on Silicon Errors in Logic – System Effects

-SELSE 2017 (http://www.selse.org)
+SELSE 2019 (http://www.selse.org)

-- Camera-ready submission: March 1, 2017
+- Camera-Ready Submission: March 1, 2019

-The SELSE workshop provides a forum for discussion of current research and practice in system-level error management.
+The growing complexity and shrinking geometries of modern manufacturing technologies are making high-density, low-voltage devices increasingly susceptible to the influences of electrical noise, process variation, transistor aging, and the effects of natural radiation.
+The system-level impact of these errors can be far-reaching, especially in safety-critical aerospace and automotive applications.
+The SELSE workshop provides a unique forum for discussion of current research and practice in system-level error management.
 SELSE is soliciting papers that address the system-level effects of errors from a variety of perspectives: architectural, logical, circuit-level, and semiconductor processes.
-Case studies are also solicited.
+Case studies in real-world contexts are also solicited.

 Key areas of interest are (but not limited to):

-- Error handling protocols (higher-level protocols for robust system design).
+- New error mitigation techniques and error handling protocols for robust system design.

-- Characterizing the overhead and design complexity of error mitigation techniques.
+- Case studies describing the tradeoff analysis for reliable systems including characterizing the overhead and design complexity of error mitigation techniques.

 - System-level error models.

-- Software-level impact of hardware failures.
+- Software-level impact of hardware failures software frameworks for resilience.

 - Impact of machine learning components on system resilience.